 While there are lots of people who post notices offering free appliance removal and pick-up, your best bet to ensure proper CFC removal and processing of your used household appliances is to work directly with a local scrap metal recycling facility.
 For residents and businesses located in the Southcoast area, Mid-City Scrap Iron & Salvage in Westport is an excellent choice for appliance recycling in Massachusetts.

 Mid-City Scrap has the ability to process used household appliances, such as refrigerators and freezers, according to strict industry standards.
-The technicians at Mid-City work to provide proper CFC removal from these appliances before the other materials are processed in the company’s grinder or baler.
+The technicians at Mid-City work to provide proper CFC removal from these appliances before the other materials are processed in the company’s shredder or baler.
 You can be rest-assured that Mid-City works to remove these hazardous components and materials according to Massachusetts state law to protect our local environment.

 For more information about Mid-City Scrap Iron & Salvage, as well as details on used household appliances accepted and proper CFC removal, contact the Westport, MA office toll free by calling 800-334-4789.
 Mid-City Scrap provides services to residents, contractors, corporations, manufacturers and industrial facilities throughout the Southeastern Massachusetts area, including Cape Cod and Rhode Island.